 Appliances also need to be used with the correct gas.
-For example if an appliance is designed to use natural gas it is very dangerous to run it using LPG.
+For example, if an appliance is designed to use natural gas it is very dangerous to run it using LPG.
 Such use puts workers and customers at risk of fire, explosion and asphyxia.

 Gas appliances need to be installed and maintained by a competent person to ensure they are functioning correctly and not creating a risk of fire.
-All work on gas appliances designed for connection to fixed consumer piping must be done by a licenced gas fitter.
+All work on gas appliances designed for connection to fixed consumer piping must be done by a licensed gas fitter.

-- Ensure any LPG appliances in commercial kitchens are not connected to a portable gas cylinder located in the kitchen.
+- Ensure any LPG appliances in commercial kitchens are not connected to a portable gas cylinder in the kitchen.

 - Remove any portable gas cylinders from inside commercial kitchens.

 - Check that any portable gas cylinders used to supply appliances are located on the outside of the building and that permanent piping is installed to connect to appliances inside.